netxms/netxms-doc/admin/data-collection.rst

 deleted as well.

-Please note that you can apply an unlimited number of templates to a node - so you can create individual templates for each group of parameters (for example, generic performance parameters, MySQL parameters, network counters, etc.) and combine them, as you need.
+Please note that you can apply an unlimited number of templates to a node - so you can create individual templates for each group of metrics (for example, generic performance metrics, MySQL metrics, network counters, etc.) and combine them, as you need.